tedsalmon/DroidIBus/README.md

 DroidIBus
 =========

-Android App that uses a IOIO board to interface with the BMW IBus.
+Android App that uses an MCP2004 and a IOIO board to interface with the BMW IBus

-Currently the app is not complete and not all messages that I would like are being decoded.
-This will soon change.

 [Here's a picture of the app in action.](http://i.imgur.com/4ZdpFgc.png)